Reticent93/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
+Adaptive is stagnant and responsive flows.

 2. Describe what it means to be mobile first vs desktop first.
+Min width is first for mobile because that is what you're building it for. desktop first is vice versa

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+62.5% makes it easier to use for a responsive website.

 4. How would you describe preprocessing to someone new to CSS?
+The devil!
+It gives you short cuts to code faster.

 5. What is your favorite concept in preprocessing?
-What is the concept that gives you the most trouble?
+What is the concept that gives you the most trouble? the ease of use.It makes coding faster. writing it is hard for me.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.